June 20, 2014

 And there was this weird British dude coming up and saying "can I be your friend?" effectively.
 And you know with a lot of people you get the kind of the usual variety of responses.
 Some people who are just kind of too haughty or not interested in making new friends.

 Tom: Yeah absolutely.
-In fact one of the first folks I met at this venture capital carpetbag he ended up being my being usher at my weddings and introduced me to my current wife.
+In fact one of the first folks I met at this venture capital barbeque ended up being my being usher at my weddings and introduced me to my current wife.
 You know these are these people who kind of ended up getting folded into my personal network as much as my professional.

 Tom: I still get barbecue's but maybe they're less important for my network building today than they were when I was really just starting out.
 There's no shortcut to building strong relationships with important people.
 You kind of have to work your way up to that.
-I feel fortunate to have some certainly some great investors and phenomenal entrepreneurs to be able to count them in my network but now it's taken me a part of a decade to build relationships.
+I feel fortunate to have some great investors and phenomenal entrepreneurs to be able to count them in my network but now it's taken me a part of a decade to build relationships.

-And I think you know as well as trying to meet as many people as you can.
-The other thing that you can be doing is helping those people out.
+And I think you know as well as trying to meet as many people as you can, the other thing that you can be doing is helping those people out.
 Right.
 You know people talk about demonstrating value but it's really just about being helpful.

 If you are helpful to the first person they're more likely to recommend you to the second person and you can build a personal brand that way of just being a useful guy.

 Tom: I think there are some universal things like being a good connector, making introductions etc. Being respectful of people's time and energy.
-But I think you know mostly it's about understanding what you personally can really bring to the table right and so if your passion is product marketing and you can carve an hour or two out of your week to help the founder or start up with that product marketing thats hugely valuable.
+But I think you know mostly it's about understanding what you personally can really bring to the table right and so if your passion is product marketing and you can carve an hour or two out of your week to help the founder or start up with their product marketing thats hugely valuable.

-If you're a top flight engineer and you see someone who is building something interesting then go and build something with that product.
+If you're a top flight engineer and you see someone who is building something interesting, then go and build something with that product.
 I mean the biggest resource anyone has is their time, and if you're able to devote your time to people without an expectation of a return.
 I think that's really how anyone can be super valuable.

 Peter: Sure.
 You said it helps to sort of figure out what you're good at and leverage that.
 What's the Tom Drummond special sauce.